What are Advance tickets?

-We'll put advance tickets on sale up to 12 weeks ahead of time and you can buy them up until 23:59 on the day before you travel, but the earlier you book, the better the chance of getting a cheaper ticket!
+We'll put advance tickets on sale up to 12 weeks ahead of time and you can buy them up to the time of departure, but the earlier you book, the better the chance of getting a cheaper ticket!
 Remember that Advance tickets are limited in number, so when one fare is sold out, it won't be available anymore for that train.

 Advance tickets are currently on sale up to and including the dates below:

 Are there any extra discounts on Advance tickets?

 You can save 34% extra with all railcards on Standard Class Advance fares except Network Railcards and Gold Cards.
 If you hold the following railcards, you’re also entitled to 34% off all First Class Advance fares.

 Discounts also apply on all child Advance tickets!